 You may need neither, one, or even both, when painting a rim.

-For metals, there are first of all anti-corrosion and simple adhesion primers for steels and ferrous metals.
+For metals, there are first of all anti-corrosion and standard adhesion primers for steels and ferrous metals.

-Then there are primers for non-ferrous metals (aluminum, zinc, galva...) which are "phosphatizing" or "wash primer" bases.
+Then there are primers for non-ferrous metals (aluminium, zinc, galvanised steel...) which are "phosphating" or "wash primer" bases.

-The two component epoxy primers are suitable for all metals and are high performance adhesion primers.
+Two-component epoxy primers are suitable for all metals and are high-performance adhesion primers.

-Finally, this other family of primers for rims, known as "filler" primers, exist in thick and slow version, and in thin and fast version, ready to paint.
-In truth, after this kind of primers, it is always necessary to sand.
+Finally, this other family of primers for rims, known as "filler" primers, exists in thick and slow-drying versions, and in thin and fast-drying versions, ready to paint.
+In truth, after this kind of primer, sanding is always necessary.

-These products are very covering, they dry quickly, and are intended to be sanded.
-The products are easy to be sanded dry or wet and create a smooth, perfect and flawless surface.
+These products are very covering, dry quickly, and are intended to be sanded.
+They can be sanded easily, either dry or wet, and create a smooth, perfect and flawless surface.

-For spray products, there are mono-component consumer sprays and two-component professional sprays, which are much more effective in terms of surface loading.
+For spray products, there are single-component consumer sprays and two-component professional sprays, which are much more effective in terms of surface build-up.

 Minimize.